2022 Stanley Cup Final

 The 2022 Stanley Cup Final was the championship series of the National Hockey League's (NHL) 2021–22 season and the culmination of the 2022 Stanley Cup playoffs.
 The series was between the Eastern Conference and two-time defending Stanley Cup champion Tampa Bay Lightning and the Western Conference champion Colorado Avalanche.
-The Avalanche won the best-of-seven series, four games to two, for their third championship in franchise history.
-Colorado had home ice advantage in the series with the better regular season record.
+The Avalanche defeated the Lightning four games to two in the best-of-seven series, earning their third Stanley Cup championship in franchise history and first since 2001.
+Colorado had home-ice advantage with the better regular-season record.

 The series began on June 15, and concluded on June 26.
 With the Government of Canada allowing cross-border travel for fully vaccinated players and team personnel between Canada and the United States, the league was able to return to its usual two conference alignment and reinstate its standard playoff format that was used from 2014–2019, before the COVID-19 pandemic.
-The Final was still pushed from the usual start date in late May for the third consecutive year, this time due to a scheduled break in the regular season that coincided with the league's planned participation in the 2022 Winter Olympics, though the league's players ultimately did not participate in the Olympics.
+The Final series were still pushed from the usual start date in late May/early June for the third consecutive year, this time due to a scheduled break in the regular season that coincided with the league's planned participation in the 2022 Winter Olympics, though the league's players ultimately did not participate in the Olympics.
 When NHL Commissioner Gary Bettman tested positive for COVID-19, NHL Deputy Commissioner Bill Daly took over the presentation of the Conn Smythe Trophy and the Stanley Cup.
 This was the first time since 1992 that Gary Bettman did not give the presentation.

 Paths to the Final

 Tampa Bay Lightning

 This was Tampa Bay's third consecutive Final appearance and fifth overall.
-They won the prior (2020, 2021) two Stanley Cups and have won three in franchise history.
-They were the first team to clinch three consecutive Final appearances since the 1983–1985 Edmonton Oilers.
+They won the prior two Stanley Cups (2020, 2021) and have won three in franchise history.
+They were the first team to clinch three consecutive Final appearances since the Edmonton Oilers between 1983 and 1985.
 The Lightning joined the Montreal Canadiens (1976–1980) and New York Islanders (1980–1984) for becoming the only teams in league history to post at least eleven consecutive playoff series victories.

 Captain Steven Stamkos led the team in scoring with 106 points during the regular season.
-Defenceman Victor Hedman scored 85 points, eclipsing the previous Tampa Bay record for defenceman, which Hedman set in 2017.
+Defenceman Victor Hedman scored 85 points, eclipsing the previous Tampa Bay record for defencemen, which Hedman set in 2017.
 During the off-season, the Lightning signed goaltender Brian Elliott, defenceman Zach Bogosian, and forwards Pierre-Edouard Bellemare and Corey Perry via free agency.
 They also opted to re-sign forwards Brayden Point and Ross Colton and defenceman Cal Foote with Patrick Maroon re-signing during the season.
 At the trade deadline, the Lightning acquired forwards Brandon Hagel and Nick Paul.
-For Corey Perry, this was his third straight Finals appearance with three different teams (Dallas Stars in 2020, Montreal Canadiens in 2021), the first player to accomplish this feat since Marian Hossa did it with the Pittsburgh Penguins in 2008, Detroit Red Wings in 2009, and Chicago Blackhawks in 2010.
+For Corey Perry, this was his third straight Final appearance with three different teams (Dallas Stars in 2020, Montreal Canadiens in 2021), the first player to accomplish this feat since Marian Hossa did it with the Pittsburgh Penguins in 2008, Detroit Red Wings in 2009, and Chicago Blackhawks in 2010.